 - Have a good wash including a hair wash - Take your prescribed medications as normal up to and including the day of surgery.
-In particular, take your blood pressure medication with a small amount of water. - If you are having sedation or general anaesthetic, you will need to fast (no food/water/other drinks) before your operation.
-Please see next section 'For patients having a general anaesthestic or local anaesthetic with iv sedation' for further information. - Remove all make-up and jewellery - Make a note of any allergies you have and your current medications and bring this with you on the day of surgery - You will be provided with towels and basic toiletries however you should bring toothpaste and any other lotions or skin care that you may wish to use, to make your stay more comfortable - You are also advised to bring some easy reading material to help pass time while you await your procedure - Remove your contact lenses before any procedure - We advise that you travel to the hospital with a friend or relative if you can. - You should arrive one hour before your scheduled surgery in order to allow time to admit you and prepare you for surgery.
+In particular, take your blood pressure medication with a small amount of water. - If you are having sedation or general anaesthetic, you will need to fast (no food/water/other drinks) for 8 hours before your operation. - · Remove all make-up and jewellery - Make a note of any allergies you have and your current medications and bring this with you on the day of surgery - You will be provided with towels and basic toiletries however you should bring toothpaste and any other lotions or skin care that you may wish to use, to make your stay more comfortable - You are also advised to bring some easy reading material to help pass time while you await your procedure - Remove your contact lenses before any procedure - We advise that you travel to the hospital with a friend or relative if you can. - You should arrive one hour before your scheduled surgery in order to allow time to admit you and prepare you for surgery.